 Geico Insurance: 4.5 Stars

-Geico received our second-highest ratings after USAA, and because it is available to non-military members, the provider is our first choice for customers overall.
+Geico receives our second-highest ratings after USAA, and because it is available to non-military members, the provider is our first choice for customers overall.

 Geico puts an emphasis on technology, making it easy to file claims and receive quotes online and through an app in addition to traditional phone and in-person filing procedures.
 Geico’s app also has 4.8 out of 5 stars on Google Play with over 300,000 reviews.